Johnny Gottselig: Career

 He played junior hockey with the Regina Pats before joining Chicago.
 Gottselig's entire NHL career was with Chicago, playing 589 career NHL games, scoring 176 goals and 195 assists for 371 points.
 After his hockey playing career was finished, he became the team's head coach.
 After coaching, he stayed on as the team's Director of Public Relations.

 Gottselig also served for several years as a manager of women's baseball teams in the All-American Girls Professional Baseball League.
 He guided the Racine Belles in 1943–1944, the Peoria Redwings in 1947 and the Kenosha Comets in 1949–1950.
 He later became an executive with the Elmhurst Chicago Stone Company.

+He died from a heart attack in Chicago on May 15, 1986, and was buried at Calvary Cemetery in Evanston.